ralsina/faaso/docs/server-setup.md

 }
 ```

-The `import funkos` line is important, because `config/funkos` is where FaaSO
+The `import funkos` line has to be there, because `config/funkos` is
-configures the reverse proxy for your applications.
+where FaaSO configures the reverse proxy for your applications.
 That file *must exist*.

+>%note%
+>**IMPORTANT:** You need to declare all names the server
+>will respond to.
+SO, for example, if you want to use
+>`faaso.example.com` as its public URL, you need to add
+>`http://faaso.example.com:8888` to the list of addresses
+>in the Caddyfile, and you need to do this FOR EVERY
+>DOMAIN NAME YOU WANT TO USE.

 You can alternatively run the proxy using docker-compose with the
 following `docker-compose.yml` (adapt as needed):